JogoShugh/CoderDojoPonceSprings.Events/2013.06.29/README.md

 http://goo.gl/wNf8i

+**New version!**: http://embed.plnkr.co/WI16H7Rsa5adejXSmyNj/preview (This is where I'm improving the tool)

 ### Resources for going further after this tutorial

 Creating your own web page with Thimble is really just the beginning of what you can do on the web!
 Try these out: